purcell/disable-mouse/README.md

 # Disable the mouse globally in Emacs

 Want to force yourself to use the keyboard in Emacs?
-Use this global mode to suppress the default mouse behaviours.
+Use this local or global minor mode to suppress the default mouse behaviours.

 ## Installation